lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 Induce a Poiseuille flow
 ------------------------

-.. container:: justify

 Here, the *input* script written during the last part *Imposed shearing* of the tutorial is adapted so that, instead of a shearing induced by the relative motion of the walls, the fluid motion is generated by an additional force applied to both water molecules and ions.

-.. container:: justify

 To do so, here are the most important commands used to properly thermalize the system:

 ..  code-block:: lammps